Cyrano de Bergerac Invented the Rocket — 30 Years Before Newton

 The first flight in the novel is odder, and in some ways more interesting.

 The narrator attaches quantité de fioles pleines de rosée — vials full of dew — to his body.
 The sun's warmth draws the dew upward; he rises with it, high enough to leave France entirely, eventually landing in New France — Quebec — which the narrative treats as empirical proof that the Earth rotated beneath him during his ascent.
-(The mechanism relies on the alchemical belief in solar attraction of moisture, which is not physics.
-But the Sun is explicitly the motive force.
-That part stayed.)
+The mechanism relies on a 17th-century alchemical belief in solar attraction of moisture rather than any real physics.
+But the narrative makes one move that feels surprisingly modern: the Sun is treated as the primary motive force.
+The chemistry behind it was nonsense.
+The instinct to put the Sun in the driver's seat was not.

-JAXA's IKAROS mission, launched May 21, 2010 alongside the Akatsuki Venus Climate Orbiter, demonstrated that photons carry transferable momentum.
-Its 196-square-meter polyimide sail — approximately 10 grams per square meter — generated a measured thrust of 1.12 millinewtons.
+JAXA's IKAROS mission, launched May 21, 2010 alongside the Akatsuki Venus Climate Orbiter, demonstrated that photons carry transferable momentum and can provide real, measurable thrust.
+Its 196-square-meter polyimide sail — with a surface density on the order of 10 grams per square meter — generated a measured thrust of approximately 1.1 millinewtons.
 Eighty liquid crystal panels along the sail's edge changed their reflectivity to adjust the solar angle by half a degree over a 23-hour period, providing attitude control without any chemical propellant.
-The mission achieved 100% of its stated goals.
-JAXA officially ended IKAROS operations on May 15, 2025, after 15 years.
+The mission met its primary objectives and remained operational for several years following its initial deployment.

 "A Vision Realized" — Cyrano on the lunar surface, IKAROS sail behind him.
 Three and a half centuries between the imagining and the proof.